-The fishing reform was recently implemented, with the Act on the Management of Marine Resources, which was approved by parliament on 18th December 2017, aiming to foster sustainable management of fisheries, including legal and administrative frameworks to promote equal rights and wider access to the fish stock while increasing government revenue.
-We understand that an important element of the reform (Act on Fishing Fee) is currently still in parliamentary discussion.
-We expect with full implementation of legislation, the new market-based auction system could generate double the amount (DKK213 mn. in 2016) of (fishing fee) revenues for the government in the near future.
+The fishing reform was recently implemented, with the Act on the Management of Marine Resources, which was approved by parliament on 18th December 2017, aiming to foster sustainable management of fisheries, including legal and administrative frameworks to promote equal rights and wider access to the fish stock while increasing government revenue (see also: Fishing Policy Reform - Issuer In-Depth Report, published October 2018).

 In addition, pension reforms aim to control public pension liabilities in the medium and long run.
-All citizens have to pay in at least 3% of their income into a pension scheme starting in 2017.
-Contributions will increase every year by 1% until 2029.
-This means that by 2029, all citizens will pay at least 15% of their income into a pension scheme2, helping reduce the public pension liability.
-The government's pension reform work is ongoing and potentially includes an increase to the retirement age (up to 68 by 2030) as well (currently at 67 years).
+All citizens have to pay a certain percentage of their income into a pension scheme.
+Contributions will increase every year by 1% until 2026.
+This means that by 2026, all citizens will pay at least 12% of their income into a pension scheme2, helping reduce the public pension liability.
+The government's pension reform also includes an increase to the retirement age (up to 68 in 2030) as well (currently at 67 years).
+Beyond 2030, retirement age is planned to further increase with life expectancy, up to the retirement age of 70 years in 2050.